objectionary/eo/README.md

 **Fully Qualified Name:** `org.eolang.random` (no aliasing or FQN reference required since the object is automatically imported).
 #### Usage
 The `random` object has no free attributes.
 When applied, the `random` object represents the generated random number that is immutable (i.e. cannot be changed).
 So, every time the new random number is needed, the new application (initialization) of the `random` object is needed.
-The resulting random numberrepresented by the `random` object is of type `float`.
+The resulting random number represented by the `random` object is of type `float`.
 The value is in the range `0.0` (inclusive) to `1.0` (exclusive).
 #### Example
 ```